 Here’s a bit of background on how Bergler sees the changing face of evangelicalism:

-Both men (one a Scottish liberal comedian; the other an American conservative syndicated columnist/author) are scarily in synch with this, and they have a point: young folks, by virtue of their youth, don’t know much.
-They certainly don’t know as much as they WILL later on, when they have more life experience.
-So why do we give youth so much credence?
+Both men (one a Scottish liberal comedian; the other an American conservative syndicated columnist/author) are bizarrely in synch on this single, inarguable fact: young folks, by virtue of their youth, simply don’t know much.
+They certainly don’t know a fraction of what they will later on, when they’ve vastly more life experience.
+So why in the world does society give youth so much credence?